MODERN MONETARY THEORY – AN INTRODUCTION

 What about in a zero growth economy?

 But MMT can play a vital role in the transition to a sane economy, because it reveals to governments that they have the power to take away from the capitalist class decisions about what is to be developed.
-In the present economy what is developed is decided by those who own capital who are only interested in projects that will maximise their wealth.
+In the present economy what is developed is decided by those who own capital and they are only interested in projects that will maximise their wealth.
 Consequently they never develop what is most needed,

 So MMT would enable governments to spend setting up the sustainable Simpler Way communities that are crucial for solving the global predicament.